Objectivity in the quantum Brownian motion revisited: Objectivity in QBM

 The periodicity of the objectivity markers in the fractional relation form a typical timescale of the system.
-Even if the environment does not follow a precise fractional relation with $\Omega$, it can form an approximate non-objectivity.
-Figs.\ref{fig:Nonfractional7.5} and \ref{fig:Nfcollective7.5} show the approximate periodicity of a decoherence factor from the non-fractional relation but Fig.\ref{fig:Nfcollective7.5largertime} shows that for a large timescale it has the objectivity.
-One way to achieve the objectivity is to make environment have non-fractional frequency relation with a central oscillator.
-On the other hand, one can use a beating effect to use the environmental frequency is close to the central one.
-If $|\Omega-\omega_k|=\Delta\omega_k\ll1$, $\frac{2\pi}{\Delta\omega_k}$ will be a typical timescale.
+Even if the environment does not follow an exact fractional relation with $\Omega$, it can form an approximate non-objectivity.
+Figs. \ref{fig:Nonfractional7.5} and \ref{fig:Nfcollective7.5} show the approximate periodicity of a decoherence factor from the non-fractional relation but Fig. \ref{fig:Nfcollective7.5largertime} shows that for a large timescale it has the objectivity.
+One way to achieve the objectivity is to give the environment a non-fractional frequency relation with a central oscillator.
+On the other hand, one can use a beating effect to use the environmental frequency close to the central one.
+If $|\Omega-\omega_k|=\Delta\omega_k\ll1$, $\frac{2\pi}{\Delta\omega_k}$ can be a typical timescale.